mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** Master of trade.
 For the player who wants to forge an economic powerhouse, doing lots of wheeling-and-dealing on the diplomatic stage, but still nothing to sniff at warfare-wise, since all that filthy lucre can be used to build massive fleets.

+>Homeworlds: Arretze (2/0); Hercant (1/1); Kamdorn (0/1)
+>
+>Starting Units: 2 carriers; 1 cruiser; 2 fighters; 4 infantry; 1 space dock
+>
+>Starting Tech: Antimass deflectors; sarween tools
+>
+>Commodities: 6
+>
+>Promissory Note: Trade Convoy - Action: Place this card faceup in your play area.
+While this card is in your play area, you may negotiate transactions with players who are not your neighbor.
+If your activate a system that contains 1 or more of the hacans player units , return this card to the Hacan player.
+>
+>Abilities
+>
+>Masters of trade: You do not have to spend command token to resolve the secondary ability of the "trade" strategy card.
+>
+>Guild ships: You can negotiate transactions with players who are not your neighbor.
+>
+>Arbiters: When you are negotiating transactions, action cards can be exchanged as part of that transaction
+>
+>Special units
+>
+>Wrath of Kenara: co 8/cm 7(x2)/m 1/ca 3; sustain damage; After you roll a die during a space combat in this system, you may spend 1 trade good to apply +1 to the result.
+>
+>Race tech
+>
+>Quantum Datahub Node (yellow; req.
+YYY): At the end of the strategy phase, you may spend 1 token from your strategy pool and give another player 3 of your trade goods.
+If you do, give 1 of your strategy cards to that player and take 1 of his strategy cards.
+>
+>Production Biomes (green; req.
+GG): Action: Exhaust this card and spend 1 token from your strategy pool to gain 4 trade goods and choose 1 other player; that player gains 2 trade goods.

 ![The Federation of Sol]({{ site.baseurl }}/images/races/Sol.jpg "The Federation of Sol")